Business & Tax

 • Payroll and employee records

-• Business bank accounts
+• Business banking

-• Payment processors and online platforms
+• Payment processors and platforms

-• Vendor onboarding and supplier records
+• Vendor onboarding

-Who Typically Uses It
+Who Uses an EIN

-• Business owners and operators
+• Business owners

 • Accountants and payroll teams